 You make me so very happy

 When you cuddle up and go to sleep beside me

 When you pee all over my Chippendale Suite

 9. THE "BOTTOMLESS MIC" WAS AMONG HIS MANY TRADEMARKS.

 Here's how that happened: early in Queen's career, he was apparently mid-show when his mic stand snapped in half.
 Instead of having it replaced, Freddie just used it as-is.
 He must have liked it, because he used the mic "stick" from then on.

-10. HE WORKED AS A BAG HANDLER AT HEATHROW.
+10. HE WORKED AS A BAGGAGE HANDLER AT HEATHROW AIRPORT.